Training

 This page contains links to training resources for child care providers.
 Some of these training materials are required, others are made available to help people meet annual/ongoing training requirements.
 All training resources made available by the Office of Licensing (OL) are free.

-The Office of Licensing (OL) requires people involved in licensed and approved child care programs to meet certain training requirements.
-OL understands that individuals who are well trained are more capable of preventing, recognizing, and correcting health and safety concerns.
-(Caring for Our Children, Fourth ed. p.p. xx) Training must be an ongoing process in order to be effective.
-Child care providers should implement training as part of their program's regular processes and procedures.
+The Office of Licensing (OL) understands that well trained individuals are better prepared to prevent, recognize, and correct health and safety concerns.
+Training must be an ongoing process in order to be effective, thus providers should implement training as part of their standard processes and procedures.

-Specific training requirements vary by license, certificate, and exemption type.
-Providers should be familiar with the requirements that apply to their child care program.
-Below is an outline of these different training requirements.
+Training requirements vary by program type.
+Providers should be familiar with the requirements that apply to their program.
+Below is a general outline of the different types of training required by OL.

 New provider training

-New child care providers are required to complete this training before being issued a license, certificate, or approved exemption.
-The provider is the legally responsible person or business that holds a valid license, certificate, or approved exemption from OL.
+Child care providers are required to complete this training before being issued a license, certificate, or DWS approval from OL.

 Preservice training

-All individuals associated with licensed and approved child care programs are required to complete this training.
+All individuals associated with a child care program are required to complete this training before beginning job duties.
 This includes providers, directors, designees, caregivers, and other staff.
-This training must be completed before beginning job duties.

 Provider designee training